Methamphetamine use in Australia: Legislation and policy (punishment)

+Manufacture and distribution

+Illicit methamphetamine is manufactured in rolling meth labs and imported from South-East Asia.
+Local labs are found in residential areas.
+Shipping containers, motel room, car boots and trucks are also used as labs.
+Organised crime groups import, manufacture, and distribute methamphetamine in Australia.

+Criminals involved in outlaw motorcycle clubs produce and distribute methamphetamine in Australia.
+A social network of drug users and word of mouth are the most likely methods of distribution.
+The street value for methamphetamine in Australia is among the highest in the world because the market is small and geographically isolated.

 Usage

 Between 2009 and 2010 there were 41,087 illicit drug offenses in Australia.
 Between 2013 and 2014 this number increased by over 25 percent to 50,854 drug offenses; furthermore, drug use increased from 22,842 to 28,409 over the same period of time.
 This portrays an increasing trend in the amount of drug use in Australia and drug offenses.
-However, since methamphetamine has become more available in the drug scene in Australia, it has developed and stronger forms of methamphetamine such as Crystal Methamphetamine has in turn increased in the usages over the past decade.
+However, since methamphetamine has become more available in the drug scene in Australia, stronger forms of methamphetamine such as crystal methamphetamine, become more frequently used within the past decade.
 In studies conducted by the Australian Government, between 1998 and 2010 there has been a slight decrease in the methamphetamine drug use in Australia; furthermore, between 2007 and 2010 methamphetamine use in males decreased from 9.8% to 6.8%.
 Since 2007, the trend has decreased in association to drug use with methamphetamine; however, after 2010 the trend according to the Australian Bureau of Statistics indicate an increase in drug use and drug offenses occurring in Australia.
+Smoking is more common than injecting and other ways to obtain a high.

 As of April 2017, Australia has the highest methamphetamine addiction rate in the world.
+Methamphetamine use is often characterised as a crisis or epidemic by politicians and in the media.
+Users are often framed as criminal, deviant or dangerous.
+Regional New South Wales has the highest meth use among rural Australia.

-In 2020 the Australian institute of Health & welfare published a report titled Alcohol, tobacco & other drugs in Australia, the report found Australia has the fourth highest average total stimulant consumption when compared with 29 countries across Europe, North America, Oceania, and South Africa.
-The report also found that there has been a rapid increase in the number of deaths involving methamphetamine and other stimulants, with the death rate in 2018 4 times higher than that in 1999 (1.7 deaths compared with 0.4 deaths per 100,000 population, respectively).a, there was a notable increase in hospital separations with methamphetamine drug-related principal diagnoses, rising from 3.1% of all drug-related principal diagnoses in 2013–14 to 7.6% in 2017–18 and that Amphetamines were a principal drug of concern for a client’s own drug use in 28% of closed treatment episodes, the second most common principal drug of concern behind alcohol (36%).
+In 2020, the Australian Institute of Health and Welfare published a report titled Alcohol, tobacco & other drugs in Australia, the report found Australia has the fourth highest average total stimulant consumption when compared with 29 countries across Europe, North America, Oceania, and South Africa.
+The report also found that there has been a rapid increase in the number of deaths involving methamphetamine and other stimulants, with the death rate in 2018 four times higher than that in 1999 (1.7 deaths compared with 0.4 deaths per 100,000 population, respectively).
+There was a notable increase in hospital separations with methamphetamine drug-related principal diagnoses, rising from 3.1% of all drug-related principal diagnoses in 2013–14 to 7.6% in 2017–18 and that amphetamines were a principal drug of concern for a client's own drug use in 28% of closed treatment episodes, the second most common principal drug of concern behind alcohol (36%).